 I have spotted a bee nest close to my home.
 What should I do?

-At Wil-Kil, we do get calls about bee colonies that are just too close for some people’s comfort, and that’s ok.
+At Terminix Wil-Kil, we do get calls about bee colonies that are just too close for some people’s comfort, and that’s ok.
 There are safe and effective ways to get rid of bees without harming them.
 We don’t treat bees the same as we would more dangerous insects, such as mosquitoes or even wasps.
 Instead, we work with beekeepers who know how to safely remove nests.
 It is also a good idea to make sure there is a proper distance between your home and garden, and remove open food containers and dirty trash bins to help prevent problems in or around your home.

-What is Wil-Kil doing to protect bees?
+What is Terminix Wil-Kil doing to protect bees?

 The first and most crucial step our employees take to protect bees is to take the time needed to properly identify insects before determining the best course of treatment.
 If we find honey bees to be the problem, we will contact a local beekeeper (when it is safe to do so, our clients’ safety always comes first) to come and collect the bees so they can be relocated.
 That protects our clients and their families, but allows the honey bees to continue their beneficial work.

-Wil-Kil also takes the laws and regulations governing the application of pesticides very seriously.
+Terminix Wil-Kil also takes the laws and regulations governing the application of pesticides very seriously.
 Many products we use include application restrictions to protect pollinators.
 We follow those instructions diligently and use an alternative product, approach or adjust our timing to protect bees when they are foraging for food.

 Finally, some of our employees are beekeepers who keep their own hives.
 Most people are surprised to learn that someone who spends their day eliminating pests would go home and tend to a bee hive, but they sure do!
 We also have natural prairie land, a flower garden and an apiary at our home office in Menomonee Falls.
 Our apiary currently contains four, thriving hives!
 We have an employee there who cares for the bees year-round and harvests honey for our employees (see right image).
 All proceeds of the honey harvest are then donated to United Way.